zeerorg/openfaas-cloud-sample/README.md

-# commit triggering a rebuild
+# commit triggering a rebuild again